zakkymustafa/API-L/README.md

 ## API-L

-Created a HTTP-API that allows reading, writing, deleting & updating data from database.
+Created a HTTP-API that allows reading, writing, deleting & updating data from database using FastAPI and MongoDB.

-### Application routes
-POST/ - creates a new person

-GET/ - view a list of all people

-GET/{id} - view a single person

-PUT/{id} - update person

-DELETE/{id} - delete a person

 ### Installing Development Environment